 The source code started live on the launchpad project page and later in 2014 moved to the github repository with corresponding elastic web page and on-line documentation placed at Elastic website (you are probably reading from it already).
-You can obtain the documentation as a PDF file as well.

-The project is open and I welcome patches, ideas and other feedback.
-You can also support the project and motivate me to work on it even more by donating using bitcoin address: 1Geq8khANDueVt1QdCS5GU2oNCtdc1uSMv.
+The project is free software and I welcome patches, ideas and other feedback.